renehorstmann/Pixelc/doc.md

 ![img](doc/size_dialog.png)

-If keep order is NOT activated (default), the image will be reset as there where no frames or layers.
+If **KEEP ORDER** is NOT activated (default), the image will be reset as there where no frames or layers.
 Frames are placed side by side to the right in the image.
 Layers are placed below.
 > Good to load an image with frames and set the size and frames to match the image.
 > For example the image has 128 cols and 4 frames, so 32 cols per frame.
 > Reset COLS to 32 and FRAMES to 4 to morph the image into the frames system.

-If keep order is activated, the image will be reset with the frames and layers individually copied.
+If **KEEP ORDER** is activated, the image will be reset with the frames and layers individually copied.
 > Good to resize the actual frame size.

+If **SCALE** is NOT activated (default), the image size will just be changed and non-existent areas are filled transparently.

+If **SCALE** is activated, the image will be scaled from the old to the new size with the *"nearest"* filter setting.

+> Good to downscale an (.png) image into pixel art

 ## <a name="S-selection"></a>Selection